severo/remotecsv/README.md

 - until version 0.1.0, breaking changes may be introduced at any time.
 - from version 0.1.0 to 1.0.0, breaking changes will be introduced only in minor versions.
 - from version 1.0.0, breaking changes will be introduced only in major versions.

+## Used by

+This library is used by [source.coop](https://source.coop/severo/csv-papaparse-test-files/verylong-sample.csv) to preview the CSV files.
+More info in [csv-table](https://github.com/source-cooperative/csv-table/), which fetches ranges of the remote CSV to display the rows that are visible in the table.
+It also caches the fetched ranges to avoid re-fetching them when scrolling.

 ## Thanks